mikerandrup/ShaderlabBuilder/README.md

 ### Future Plans

 1. Add Universal Rendering Pipeline shader capability.
-This would be done by creating a second .htm template and config, and could simply reuse all the other template-engine code.
+This would be done by creating a second .htm template and config.js, and could simply reuse all the other template-engine code.

 ### Known Limitations